 But what is Delta 8?
 How is it different from Delta 9, the strain that the weed community already knows and loves?

 Here, we’re going to tackle these questions and talk about the pros and cons of each strain.
 Read on for some insight into which type of cannabis is best for your needs.
+And click the following link to order amazing delta-8 gummies online.

 The Run-Down on Delta 9 Strains